korn1e/notes/mkindo/code-analysis-20230115-1.md

 }
 ```

-Ajax call is asynchronous, even though using `async: false`(deprecated), and it may not work.
+Ajax call is asynchronous, even though `async: false`(deprecated) is used, it may not work.
 This will result incorrect REST calls ("null" path):
 `/ahmgabst-aws/rest/bst002/get-listitem-po/null?_=1673775271626`
 `/ahmgabst-aws/rest/bst002/get-nomorpoByID/null?_=1673775271625`